 Not only is our online farmers’ market helping residents of the Cowichan and, more recently, Victoria access local Cowichan-grown produce, baking, meat, fish and more but we are finally ready to unveil our latest project nine months in the making; a cookbook the region can call it’s own: Cowichan Grown - Seasonal Recipes and Local Wisdom.

 What sets this cookbook apart is it’s unique focus on senior food producers and elder cooking wisdom.
-The project, funded in part by the Government of Canada’s New Horizons for Seniors Program, will see the CVCM gather recipes not only from it’s own co-operative members but also reach out to the community for content from those who have a connection to the Valley’s deep agricultural history.
-This could be as a simple as someone who has a love of veggie gardening or someone who once farmed or still farms in the Warmland’s rich soils.
+The project, funded by the Government of Canada’s New Horizons for Seniors Program, saw the Cow-op gather recipes not only from its’ own member farmers and food processors but also from the wider community, especially those with a connection to the Valley’s deep agricultural history.

 A dedicated volunteer steering committee made up of a former bakery owner, two farmers, a culinary scientist, an avid gardener, a Farmers’ Market vendor and a chef, then spent countless hours of their time combing through all of the submitted content, testing, photographing, editing, tweaking and finally selecting those recipes which most strongly showcase the region’s heritage and feature Cowichan-grown ingredients.
 In addition to highlighting seasonal ingredients, the cookbook celebrates the passionate folks behind the food – the Cowichan elders, farmers, wine-makers, chefs, gardeners, cooks and local-food lovers who all took part - with a generous seasoning of their tips and wisdom throughout.